Our top travel tip for Ecuador is simply to remember the country offers so much more than just the world famous Galapagos Islands.

 ~We recommend 3-6 days depending on your preferred lodge or river cruise~

-You can experience the Amazon from a variety of countries in South America including Ecuador.
-The Amazon is biologically abundant and this part of the rain forest is home to more than 600 species of bird, 170 species of mammals as well as 120 species of amphibians and reptiles.
+You can visit the Amazon Jungle from a variety of countries in South America including Ecuador.
+While Brazil and Peru are more well known for their Amazon experiences, visiting the jungle from Ecuador is also a beautiful experience.
+The Ecuadorian Amazon is biologically abundant and the rain forest is home to more than 600 species of bird, 170 species of mammals as well as 120 species of amphibians and reptiles.